Fall Prediction for Bipedal Robots: The Standing Phase: Critical Fault Classifier

 With the above labeling, achieving correct identification for all windows would yield the maximum possible lead time.
 For intermittent data, the labeling approach remains similar, but \( t_{\text{ft}} \) is the time of the first fault's introduction.

 The binary cross-entropy loss is employed for training.
 The classifier's output, when combined with this loss, produces logits.
 These logits can be transformed into probabilities using the sigmoid function, allowing for flexibility in setting the desired probability threshold for critical fault detection.
-For instance, a model with a 0.03 false positive rate and a 1.7s lead time for abrupt and incipient faults can achieve a 0 false positive rate with a 1.61s lead time by adjusting the probability threshold from 0.5 to 0.9.
+For instance, a model with an average of 0.27 false positive rate and 1.79s lead time for abrupt and incipient faults can achieve 0 false positive rate with 1.66s lead time by adjusting the probability threshold from 0.5 to 0.9.

-To optimize lead time and minimize false positive rates, the model's performance is evaluated at each epoch.
+The model's performance is evaluated at each epoch to optimize lead time and minimize false positive rates.
 A model is saved only if it meets one of the following criteria: \begin{enumerate} \item A reduction in the false positive rate of validation trajectories. \item No change in the validation false positive rate, but an increase in validation lead time, accompanied by a decrease in the training data's false positive rate. \item Both the validation and training false positive rates meet a predefined maximum threshold. \end{enumerate} It's worth noting that the false positive rates used in the saving criteria pertain to entire trajectories, not individual windows.